Genesis 12 Resources

 The King James Version Bible Commentary is a complete verse-by-verse commentary.
 It is comprehensive in scope, reliable in scholarship, and easy to use.
 Its authors are leading evangelical theologians who provide practical truths and biblical principles.
 Any Bible student will gain new insights through this one-volume commentary based on the timeless King James Version of the Bible.

-NKJV Study Bible: New King James Version Study Bible (formerly "The Nelson Study Bible - NKJV") by Radmacher, Earl D; Allen, Ronald Barclay; House, H. Wayne (1997, 2007); 917 ratings Very helpful notes.
+NKJV Study Bible: New King James Version Study Bible (formerly "The Nelson Study Bible - NKJV") by Earl D Radmacher; Ronald Barclay Allen; Wayne H House.
+2345 pages.
+(1997, 2007).
+Very helpful notes.
 Conservative.
-There is no restriction on length of time one can use,
+Pre-millennial.

 Bible Knowledge Commentary - Old Testament - 1608 pages.
 Dallas Theological Seminary Faculty.
 Conservative.
 Evangelical.